Biographers International Organization

-Biographers International Organization (BIO) is an international, non-profit, 501 (c)(3) organization founded to promote the art and craft of biography, and to further the professional interests of its practitioners.
+Biographers International Organization (BIO) is an international, non-profit, 501(c)(3) organization founded to promote the art and craft of biography, and to further the professional interests of its practitioners.
 The organization was founded in 2010 by a committee of noted biographers, led by James McGrath Morris, who served as BIO's first Executive Director.
-The president of BIO as of 2019 is Linda Leavell.
+The president of BIO as of 2024 is Steve Paul.
 The executive director as of 2020 is Michael Gately.

 Each year, the organization presents its highest award, the BIO Award, to an individual who has made notable contributions to advancing the art and craft of biography.
-BIO's annual Plutarch Award is given to the best biography of the year - as judged by biographers.
+BIO's annual Plutarch Award is presented to the best biography of the year, as determined by a panel of noted biographers.

 Mission

 BIO aims to promote the art and craft of biography, cultivate a diverse community of biographers, encourage public interest in biography, and provide educational and fellowship opportunities that support the work of biographers worldwide.